 - Complimentary afternoon tea

 All rooms and suites have Balinese four-poster beds, cable TV, coffee machines and contemporary Scandi-style furnishings.
 The Bazaar bedrooms flank either side of an alfresco courtyard and come with ensuite shower rooms.
 Those on the upper floor are a little more private.
-To the rear of the courtyard are the Banyan bedrooms, whose smaller interiors are compensated by tiled balconies or terraces.
-Both Bazaar and Banyan bedrooms can be interconnected with another bedroom to form the Family Suites.
+To the rear of the courtyard are the Banyan bedrooms, set at the back of the property around an age-old banyan tree.
+Their smaller interiors are compensated by tiled balconies or terraces.
+Some Bazaar and Banyan bedrooms can be interconnected with another bedroom to form the Family Suites.